NGINX Authentication in Kubernetes: How to Set Up Basic Auth with CLI and Devtron UI

 Introduction

 Securing internal dashboards like Kibana, Jaeger, or Prometheus is a crucial part of Kubernetes best practices.
-This guide walks you through setting up NGINX authentication (basic auth) using Ingress — both via CLI and through Devtron’s UI.
+This guide walks you through setting up NGINX authentication using basic auth via Kubernetes Ingress, both via CLI and Devtron’s UI.
 Whether you're automating it in CI/CD or doing one-off setups, this guide has you covered.

 Let’s start with setting up the basic application in Kubernetes.
-There can be two ways to achieve this, either we use CLI or use Kubernetes Dashboard like Devtron.
-Let’s try to implement it both ways, starting with CLI.
+There are two ways to achieve this: using the CLI or a Kubernetes Dashboard like Devtron.
+Let’s implement it both ways, starting with the CLI.

 How to Set Up NGINX Basic Authentication via CLI in Kubernetes (Step-by-Step)